Optimizing the Checkout Journey

 Reflection

-• Users interacted with the breakdown section to see overall savings during the event.
+• During Phase 3, users interacted with the breakdown section to see overall savings during the event, slating that as a win and learned about user behavior during events.

 No items found.